Kent’s Championship Links

 One of England’s Premier Championship Links Trails

-Kent’s Golf Coast in South East England is considered one of the country’s premier championship links trails.
+Kent’s Championship Links in South East England is considered one of the country’s premier championship links trails.
 Quite rightly so given the quality, history and tradition of this quintet of courses that hugs the east coast of the county offering stunning panoramas over the iconic white cliffs of Dover and English Channel.

-Testament to the excellence of its courses, the Kent Golf Coast has hosted an impressive 17 Open Championships, acted as Open Final Qualifying venues on several occasions and staged numerous professional and amateur tournaments since the 1880s.
+Testament to the excellence of its courses, the Kent's Championship Links trail has hosted an impressive 17 Open Championships, acted as Open Final Qualifying venues on several occasions and staged numerous professional and amateur tournaments since the 1880s.

 The trail is just over an hour and a half away from the international airports of London Heathrow and Gatwick whilst also benefitting from easy access from Europe via the Eurotunnel, Eurostar and port of Dover.